pennersr/shove/README.md

 - Asynchronous: a push client can just fire & forget.
 - Feedback: asynchronously receive information on invalid device tokens.
-- Services: APNS, FCM.
+- Services: APNS, FCM, Web Push.
 - Multiple workers per push service.
 - Queueing: both in-memory and persistent via Redis.
 - Exponential back-off in case of failure.
 - Less moving parts: when using Redis, you can push directly to the queue, bypassing the need for the Shove server to be up and running.
 - Prometheus support

-## Roadmap

-- Add support for Web push.

 ## Why?